 One of the biggest influences that work culture can have on project management is the expectations that the team members have from their manager.
 In a company which encourages teamwork and growth, they will expect transparency when it comes to appraisals and promotions and also be willing to stretch themselves to fulfill management needs.
 However, in a more hierarchical structure, they will expect a formal relationship that is completely governed by company policy.

 These are only a few of the ways in which organisational culture affects project management.
 There are several other aspects of project management that can be effected either positively or negatively by the culture at the workplace.

 In order to know more, you can take IIM Rohtak’s online certification course in Project Management .
+The Institute is known for providing the best online project management courses.
 The course is very competitively priced and will equip you with the knowledge and skills that you need to shine as a project manager.
 The course mentors include faculty from prestigious institutions across India such as IIM Rohtak, IMT Ghaziabad, IIM Raipur, and MDI Murshidabad.